 Spanish for “lie” (Mentira) comes from the Latin mandacium for the same, which in turn, comes from the earlier Latin menda for “defect; fault”.
 But the Latin Menda comes from the Proto-Indo-European root *mend- meaning the same, fault or defect.

-Thus we see an interesting transition over time: defect turned into lie.
+Thus, we see an interesting transition over time: a defect turned into a lie.
 The word took on more and more agency: the problem didn’t just happen; it was an explicit lie!

 The same PIE root *mend-, in English, took a different route: via French, it turned into the modern English amend and amendment.
 Thus, in English, “defect” turned into the more accidental, less bad, “lets make a change!”.

-We also have the English mendacious that is a direct parallel to mentira… but everyone seems to have forgotten that word.
+We also have the English mendacious which is a direct parallel to mentira… but everyone seems to have forgotten that word.